Setup

 5. Debug and Error Messages

 Generation of debug and error messages is controlled with two shell variables, streamDebug and streamError.
 Setting those variables to 1 (actually to any number but 0) enables the messages.
+A few noisy and rarely useful debug messages are only enabled when setting streamDebug to 2.
 Per default debug messages are switched off and error messages are switched on.
 Errors occuring while loading protocol files are always shown.

 Error and debug messages are prefixed with a time stamp unless the variable streamMsgTimeStamped is set to 0.

-When a device is disconnected StreamDevice can produce many repeated timeout messages.
-To reduce this logging you can set streamErrorDeadTime to an integer number of seconds.
-When this is set repeated timeout messages will not be printed in the specified dead time after the last message.
+when a device is unresponsive, StreamDevice may produce many repeated timeout messages.
+To reduce this, you can set streamErrorDeadTime to an integer number of seconds.
+In this case, repeated timeout messages will not be printed during the specified dead time after the last printed message.
 The default dead time is 0, resulting in every message being printed.

 Example (vxWorks):